 - uterine rupture

-There are so many different reasons why women have c-sections.
-It’s not always a preference of the mother, but can become something that is necessary.
+There are so many different reasons why women have C-sections.
+It’s not always the mother’s preference but can become something necessary.
 However, sometimes it is what the mother prefers.
 And that is okay too!
-Whether you are scheduling your c-section or have an unplanned c-section, you should still create a cesarean birth plan and bring a doula!
+Whether you schedule your C-section or have an unplanned C-section, you should still create a cesarean birth plan and bring a doula!

 Yes, that’s right, a doula can still help you during your c-section!
 But how?

-As I mentioned before, a doula provides SUPPORT to the expecting woman and her partner.
-Having a c-section is still giving birth to your child and is something that should be honored.
-It should be an experience that you treasure and can look back on fondly because it brought you this precious miracle in your life, your baby.
+As I mentioned, a doula provides SUPPORT to the expecting woman and her partner.
+Having a C-section is still giving birth to your child and is something that should be honored.
+It should be an experience you treasure and can look back on fondly because it brought you this precious miracle in your life, your baby.
 This is exactly how a doula can help with that and provide support during your cesarean section:

-You wouldn’t think that there is a lot that a doula can help you with physically during a c-section, but there actually are!
+You wouldn’t think that there is much a doula can help you with physically during a C-section, but there is!
 Here are some different things that she can do:

-- She can help you with breathing and relaxation techniques to stay comfortable during uncomfortable procedures like the administration of an IV, or even the spinal or an epidural for your surgery.
+- She can help you with breathing and relaxation techniques to stay comfortable during uncomfortable procedures like administering an IV or even the spinal or an epidural for your surgery.

-- If your partner is wanting to touch the baby or take pictures while he/she is in the warmer, he will have to leave your side.
+- If your partner wants to touch the baby or take pictures while they are in the warmer, he will have to leave your side.
 This is when your doula can stay by you so you do not feel unsupported as your doctors continue with the repair part of the surgery.
 She will help you stay as calm and comfortable as possible.

-- Your doula can also take photos if you desire, particularly after the baby is born, of you, your partner and your baby.
-She will know the good shots to take. 😉
+- Your doula can also take photos of you, your partner, and your baby if desired, particularly after the baby is born.
+She will know the right shots to take. 😉

-- If your baby needs to go immediately to the NICU, most partners go with the baby so they know where he/she is going and what is happening.
-This causes them to leave your side for a longer period of time.
+- If your baby needs to go immediately to the NICU, most partners go with the baby to know where they are going and what is happening.
+This causes them to leave your side for a more extended period of time.
 This can be a little scary for mom since she is concerned for her baby and is still being operated on.
-Remember the procedure continues for around 45 more minutes as the surgeons suture you back up.
+Remember, the procedure continues for around 45 more minutes as the surgeons suture you back up.
 The doula can stay by your side throughout all of this.

-- Your doula can also act as a liaison between the staff and you for getting updates on the baby while you are separated.
+- Your doula can also act as a liaison between the staff and you to get updates on baby while you are separated.

-If you are having an unplanned cesarean section, this is especially when emotional support from a doula is helpful.
-She can help calm your fears before, during and after the surgery.
+If you have an unplanned cesarean section, this is especially when emotional support from a doula is helpful.
+She can help calm your fears before, during, and after the surgery.
 Having her there to discuss your feelings with you and your partner is truly valuable during this time.
-If you are having a planned c-section, it can still be a little frightening of the unknown.
+If you have a planned C-section, the unknown can still be frightening.
 Your doula can help by listening to you and talking you through everything.

 After the birth, the doula is there for you while you process your feelings about the birth.
-It’s really nice to be able to have someone to talk to that will listen and give you an biased, professional outlook on the whole birth.
-Whether you are in the recovery room, the postpartum room or at home, we all need someone that we feel that we can talk to.
+It’s nice to have someone to talk to that will listen and give you an unbiased, professional outlook on the whole birth.
+Whether in the recovery room, the postpartum room, or at home, we all need someone we feel we can talk to.
 She can also recommend resources like ICAN and other support groups.

-A doula can provide a lot of wonderful informational support to the family for a planned or even an emergency c-section.
-Sometimes your doula can even help you by teaching a cesarean section class for you and your partner.
+A doula can provide a lot of wonderful informational support to the family for a planned or even an emergency C-section.
+Sometimes your doula can also help you by teaching a cesarean section class for you and your partner.
 Here are some ways that she can help you by providing informational support:

-- She can help you prepare for the birth by asking you questions like:
+- She can help you prepare for birth by asking you questions like:

-- Would you prefer that your doctors describe, or not describe, the procedures as they are doing them during the surgery?
+- Would you prefer that your doctors describe or not describe the procedures as they are doing them during the surgery?
 Would you like for them to keep the chit-chat to a minimum?
-(Sometimes doctors and nurses talk about things completely unrelated to the procedure since this is just another day at the office.
-This is still your baby’s birth so you can speak up if you want the conversation to stop or change.)
+(Sometimes, doctors and nurses talk about things unrelated to the procedure since this is just another day at the office.
+This is still your baby’s birth, so you can speak up if you want the conversation to stop or change.)

-- Would you like to specify a double suture as opposed to a single suture?
+- Would you like to specify a double suture instead of a single suture?

 - Would you rather have staples or have them use Dermabond?

-- Would you prefer your partner announce the sex of the baby?
+- Would you prefer your partner to announce the sex of the baby?

-- Would you prefer that your baby be brought to you immediately (if baby is healthy) to do skin-to-skin as opposed to being placed in the warmer?
+- Would you prefer your baby to be brought to you immediately (if baby is healthy) to do skin-to-skin as opposed to being placed in the warmer?

 - Would you like music playing in the OR while your child is born?

-- Would you like one arm free (usually both are strapped down) so you can hold your baby on your chest once he/she is born?
+- Would you like one arm free (usually both are strapped down) so you can hold your baby on your chest once they are born?

-- She can assist you with any breastfeeding questions you may have as well as help baby get a good latch.
+- She can assist you with any breastfeeding questions you may have and help baby get a good latch.

-As you can see, there are many things that a doula can do to help you before, during and after your cesarean.
+As you can see, there are many things that a doula can do to help you before, during, and after your cesarean.
 This is why the idea of using a doula for a cesarean section is no longer unusual.
-It’s obvious that there are many benefits for not only the mother but also the partner from the physical, emotional and educational support.
+There are many benefits for not only the mother but also the partner from the physical, emotional, and educational support.
 Everyone having a baby deserves an advocate, individualized care, and love.
-This is why I hope more mamas who are planning their c-sections consider hiring a doula. 🙂
+This is why I hope more mamas planning their C-sections consider hiring a doula. 🙂